zeyad-belal/zeyad-belal/README.md

 development while possessing a strong foundation in backend technologies such as Node ,Express and MongoDB.
 I excel in collaboratingwithcross-functionalteams todeliverdynamic webapplications that drivebusinesssuccess.teams to deliver dynamic web applications that drive business success. ✨

-* 🌍  I'm based in EgyptSkilled in modern web technologies including Next.js, React, React Native, and Tailwind CSS, I specialize in frontend development while possessing a strong foundation in backend technologies such as Node ,Express and MongoDB.
+* 🌍  I'm based in Egypt Skilled in modern web technologies including Next.js, React, React Native, and Tailwind CSS, I specialize in frontend development while possessing a strong foundation in backend technologies such as Node ,Express and MongoDB.
 I excel in collaboratingwithcross-functionalteams todeliverdynamic webapplications that drivebusinesssuccess.
 * ✉️  You can contact me at [zeyadbelal00@gmail.com](mailto:zeyadbelal00@gmail.com)